 Homeowners who do not have access to the city’s sewer system are required to install septic tanks in their yards.
-They work by holding wastewater underground where buoyancy and mass allow the contents to separate.
-In a typical wastewater treatment tank, solids settle at the bottom (sludge), while water sits in the center, and oils and fats sit on top (scum).
-Bacteria in the tank are actively engaged in the breakdown of the tank’s contents.
+They work by holding wastewater underground, where buoyancy and mass allow the contents to separate.
+In a standard wastewater treatment tank, solids accumulate at the bottom as sludge, water remains in the middle, and oils and fats float on the surface as scum.
+Bacteria within the tank play a vital role in breaking down its contents.

 A drain line is located towards the top of the tank, which allows the tank’s contents to run to the drain field when the tank level increases.
 Soil filters the water and scum mixture to eliminate pollutants.

 However, even while bacteria assist in the breakdown of sludge, your tank might still become overfilled and require cleaning or pumping.
 While most homeowners should have their septic tanks cleaned every 3 to 5 years, depending on your septic tank size and household size, you may need Septic Tank Cleaning Services as frequently as every 1-3 years.
 A professional evaluation of your septic system is recommended if you need clarification on how full your septic tank is.

 It is critical to clean your tank regularly to avoid various difficulties from a full tank.
 If a septic system is not adequately maintained, some indicators suggest the onset of a problem.
 Let’s look at warning indications that a septic tank isn’t pumped frequently enough.